kudkudak/python-for-data-processing/README.md

 * L4, L5 and L6 introduce basic data (csv, txt) processing manually and using regexes
 * L8, L9 introduce basic concepts how to process and plot data using pandas/matplotlib/seaborn
 * L10 shows how to do basic data exploration
-* L11 introduce clustering and regression
-* L12 is about fast web scraping using BeautifulSoup and pandas
+* L11 introduces BeautifulSoup and basic ML concepts

 ## Used datasets